punkplod23/Hackers-TTGO-Watch/README.md

 *IP Lookup*   - Lookup who owns an IP via the ip-info API
 *SSH client*  - Password only for now (no keys - TODO) / (known hosts handling via SPIFFS - TODO)
 *SSID Spam*   - Advertise some wireless networks named like Rick Astley lyrics
+*WiFi mon*    - See how busy a wireless channel is

 ## Existing:-
 *IR Remote*   - IR remote